dubst3pp4/fpc_vagrantgui/README.md

 # VagrantGUI
-**This project is a work in progess.
+**This project is a work in progress.
 Please don't use it yet.**

 ## Goal
-Create a simple cross-plattform GUI to Vagrant, that:
+Create a simple cross-platform GUI to Vagrant, that:

 - lists all Vagrant boxes
 - starts, stops, suspends and resumes boxes